Make Her Feel Welcome with Chic Points

 When tammmmy reaches 200 Chic Points, she will be in the Style Council!

 Me and my current boyfriend were really good friends for a year before we started dating.
 I think the only reason it worked out with us is because we slowly turned into a couple.
-It took like 4 monthes for us to realize that we were actually dating.posted over 3 years ago
+It took like 4 monthes for us to realize that we were actually dating.posted about 4 years ago

 Would I?
 Yes.
 I’ve been with my partner for three years so far and we were very close friends for a couple of years before becoming a couple.
 He had had feelings for me all along but mine took longer to develop, or I took longer to admit them.
 I was worried about the future of our friendship if things didn’t work out, as well as about changing the dynamic of our friendship circle.
 We have a lot of very close mutual friends.
 At the time he was living with three of them.
 We also worked together running the same organisation (along with two of his flatmates) and I had some management powers over everyone at his level.
 Although there were no rules preventing colleagues being involved, I was concerned about conflicts of interest, the perception of favouritism, etc. It got to the point where we spent so much time together, were so attuned to each other, so compatible and so clearly mutually attracted that the only differences between our friendship and a relationship were that we still maintained that it was a friendship and we never acted on the sexual chemistry.
 By then, I had left my post and the prospect of never being with him seemed much worse than the consequences if anything went wrong.